How Often Should You Wash Your Sheets?

 Did you know that dirty and unclean sheets harbor a lot of icky stuff?
 Dead skin cells, sweat, dust mites, allergens, and whatnot!
 Sleeping on dirty sheets can indeed make your comfy bed into a petri dish for creepy germs to grow!

-You shed up to 30,000 to 40,000 skin cells every single day.
-Well, that's necessary for good health, but when you're lying down in your bed, those skin cells have to hang out somewhere.
+You shed up to 30,000 to 40,000 dead skin cells every minute of the day.
+Well, that's necessary for good health, but when you're lying down in bed, those skin cells have to hang out somewhere.

 Not washing your sheets regularly puts all of this, including dead skin cells, sweat, pollen, pet dander, molds, dust mites, and other allergens, in close contact with your skin throughout the night.

-This leads to a variety of problems starting from minor skin irritation to infections in a worst-case scenario.
+This leads to a variety of problems, starting from minor skin irritation to infections in the worst-case scenario.
 Constant itching, allergies, and breathing problems resulting from unhygienic bed sheets can very well affect your sleep quality.

 Therefore, if you wish to get better sleep, start caring for your bed sheets with just as much attention as you would for the rest of your laundry.